 Once it’s closer to sunset, make sure you walk by Thu Bon River.
 The magic of Hoi An, I feel, truly shows itself at night – especially during the summer months.
 When it’s hot outside, you barely see anyone walking around on the streets of the ancient town.
-The town only starts to come alive around 4-5pm, and as the sun disappear into the horizon, boats and paper lantern starts to float around Thu Bon River.
+The town only starts to come alive around 4-5 pm, and as the sun disappears into the horizon, boats and paper lantern starts to float around Thu Bon River.

-The Hoi An Night Market is just a short walk away from Thu Bon River, and I think it’s worth visiting at least once during your time in Hoi An.
-You can find some street food, souvenirs or buy something to take back home.
-And yes, you can find silk lantern and even get your own Ao Dai (Vietnamese dresses) to take home.
+After that, the Hoi An Night Market is just a short walk away from Thu Bon River, and I think it’s worth visiting at least once during your time in Hoi An.
+You can find some street food, and souvenirs or buy something to take back home.
+And yes, you can find silk lanterns and even get your own Ao Dai (Vietnamese dresses) to take home.

 6. Get a Vietnamese Massage

 This might just be my favorite item on the list aside from the food tour one.
 A trip to South East Asia isn’t complete without a massage session, and Hoi An is no exception to that rule.
 The two massage places I tried in Hoi An are the following:

 - Ylang Ylang Spa – We pre-booked the Vietnamese-style traditional massage, which is a steal at US$16 per 60 minutes.
 The location is a little out of the way, but they would send a car to pick us up and drop us off so it’s not a big deal.
 We actually ended up coming here twice for pre-dinner massages!